jj1bdx/dbskkd-cdb/README.md

    specified in `JISYO_FILE` macro in `dbskkd-cdb.c`.

 2. do `make` to compile.
 This require `cdb.h` and `libcdb.a` of TinyCDB.
+   For the Make prodecure on Linux, consult `.travis.yml`.

 3. do `make install` to copy the compile executable image to the executable image directory.
 The default directory is `/usr/local/libexec`.